Mariana monitor: Distribution

-It is native to Guam, Cocos Island, Saipan, Rota, Pagan, Tinian, and Anatahan in the Mariana Islands, and is also known from Japtan Island in the Marshall Islands, where it likely originates from a human introduction.
+The Mariana monitor is native to the Mariana Islands of Alamagan, Anatahan, Cocos Island, Guam, Pagan, Rota, Saipan and Tinian, as well as Kosrae, in the Federated States of Micronesia.
+It is also known from the Marshall Islands, on Aur and Enewetak Atolls, and Japan; the species is thought to have found its way to the latter island via human introduction.
 An alleged record from the Bonin Islands in Japan is thought to be erroneous.

-For unknown reasons, this species is not present on Sarigan Island despite being present on adjacent islands; the monitor species on that island is instead thought to be Bennett's long-tailed monitor (V. bennetti).
+For unknown reasons, this species is not present on Sarigan, in the Northern Marianas island chain, despite being present on adjacent islands; the monitor species on that island is instead thought to be Bennett's long-tailed monitor (Varanus bennetti).

 Diet

 Mariana monitors in the Southern Mariana Islands shifted major prey classes when their regular prey began declining.
 The monitors were known for being the top predator on Guam, but the introduction of the brown tree snake (Boiga irregularis) led to a decrease in prey numbers, prompting the monitors to switch to eating invertebrates and foraging through human garbage.

 Reproduction

 The species lacks distinct sexual dimorphism, but mature male monitors on Guam have been reported to be three times the mass of mature females.